 A blackberry martini is one of my favorite cocktails to make when blackberries are in season!
-In case you didn’t know, colorful cocktails are a bit of a hobby for me.
-Okay, a serious hobby.
-Because I do happen to love bright colors, bright drinks are a favorite!.
-Fresh fruit and alcohol are just a match made in heaven.
-Or at least in the bar in our house.
+Obviously colorful cocktails are a bit of a hobby for me.
+Undoubtably a serious hobby.
+And because I do happen to love bright colors, bright drinks are a favorite!

-In this particular cocktail, I used bright blackberry syrup.
-And since making simple syrup is so simple, we always have a few fruit flavored batches in our fridge!
-This recipe is for 2 cocktails, but have fun with this, and create a martini bar!
-Add other fruit garnishes, and simple syrups!
+As a result, in this particular cocktail, I used bright blackberry syrup.
+Clearly making simple syrup is so simple, so we always have a few fruit flavored batches in our fridge!

 Blackberry Simple Syrup: